AlexisBRENON/god-bless-git/README.md

 Just check their respective pages to know how to install them (nothing really complicated).
 On the other side, for testing.
 Here we rely on [shUnit2][].
-However, it is automatically installed the first time you run the tests, and so you do not have to install it manually.
+Hopefully, it is automatically installed the first time you run the tests, and so you do not have to install it manually.

 ### Installing

-A step by step series of examples that tell you how to get a development environment running
+God Bless Git does not need to be installed.

 First, clone the repository: